joukes/Telegram-BTC-bot/README.md

 #### If you have any questions or the app creation fails, please watch the Video Tutorial.

-⚠️ After the setup store both values secure.
+⚠️ Please store both values secure.
 If a other person gets the credentials, the person will be able to manage your Telegram account! ⚠️

 ## Setup and run the bot

 #### Ater you inserted all credentials in the right way, make sure to run the script.
 For this open a command prompt in your foler and run the following commands.

-`python main.py`- On windows
+`python main.py`- On windows running PCs/Servers
-`sudo python main.py` - On Linux
+`sudo python main.py` - On Linux runnin Servers